-This year, like almost every year since I’ve been on my own, I am making a huge Thanksgiving dinner.
-This is my first Thanksgiving dinner on keto and I want to make sure that it goes perfectly.
+Almost every year since I’ve been on my own, I make a huge Thanksgiving dinner.
+2018 was my first Thanksgiving dinner on keto and I wanted to make sure that it went perfectly.
 My Grandmother was from Texas and her Thanksgiving dinners were simply amazing.
-Sadly, they are absolutely loaded with carbs and sugar, you know, the stuff that tastes great!
-I want to keep the delicious flavor while making the meal keto friendly.
+Sadly, they were absolutely loaded with carbs and sugar, you know, the stuff that tastes great!
+I want to keep the delicious flavor while making the meal keto-friendly.

 Because I’ve had such success on keto I wanted to adapt her recipes where possible so that my family can enjoy the deliciousness that she passed down to me and I can indulge a bit without derailing my progress.
 I thought it would be neat to do a post with what I’m making from my Grandmother and how I will change it, what I will substitute instead, or if I’ll leave it alone.
 So here we go!

 This is one of my favorite dishes.
 Since I do not like cauliflower “mashed potatoes” I am not going to make a keto-friendly version.
 I’ve tried turnips and that didn’t work for me either.
 The texture of both of those is just not something that I enjoy.
 So, my family gets to enjoy mashed potatoes with lots of butter, heavy cream, and bit of sour cream.
 They are silky and indulgent, yumm!

 If you can’t do without mashed potatoes of some type I recommend this recipe from A Sweet Pea Chef for cauliflower mashed potatoes.
 Of the ones I’ve tried it’s my favorite.